 (the Killing the Dragon, the Triumph and the Baptism of the

-Selenites).
-Saint Tryphon and the Basilisk, features the
+Pagans).
+Saint Tryphon Exorcising the Demon, features the

 obscure saint (he's not in The Golden Legend), the patron of